How to Set Up a Private Membership Association (PMA): Step-by-Step Guide

 Create Your Mission Statement

 Your mission statement articulates the core purpose of your PMA and provides direction for all activities and decisions.
-A compelling mission statement should be concise yet comprehensive, typically between 1–3 sentences that capture the essence of why your PMA exists.
+A compelling mission statement should be concise yet complete, typically between 1 and 3 sentences that capture the essence of why your PMA exists.

 Focus on the transformation or benefit you provide rather than specific activities or methods, as this creates flexibility in how you fulfill your mission over time.